 - Limit the number of handouts (flyers, giveaways, free samples).

 - Make sure all items purchased for the event are reusable, recyclable, or even compostable.

 - Reduce food waste before it happens:

-- If you know who will be in attendance, inform them that the event is aiming to be zero waste.
+- inform participants that the event is aiming to be zero waste

-- Reserve lids, straws and napkins as “by request” items;
+- serve lids, straws, and napkins as “by request” items

 During the Event

 - Set up your recycling receptacles (see ClearStream instructions).

 - Make recycling stations highly visible (e.g. signs, balloons, etc...).

 - Use the “salt and pepper” system: recycling and trash receptacles should always be grouped together with clear, large and simply worded signage.